-4. Software install on one click.
+4. Software install with one click.
 (Drupal and WordPress)

 What is a Domain Name?

 Let’s talk about domain names before we are moving to more depth.
-When you are starting or thinking about the online business then first comes in the mind is domain which is your web address or company name. on the internet.
-Take an example if you have a shop and someone wants to visit your shop then what you will do?
-You will provide the address to that person exactly the same if someone wants to visit your online business then you will provide your domain name to her.
+When you are starting or thinking about the online business, then first comes to mind is a domain which is your web address or company name. on the internet.
+For example, if you have a shop and someone wants to visit your shop, what will you do?
+You will provide the address to that person exactly the same if someone wants to visit your online business, then you will provide your domain name to her.

 Whenever a person types your Domain Name, the hosting company transforms all the files connected to your IP address and returns all the images, videos and words on your website.
 Each domain name is unique as like your registered address.
 So, whenever you open a new website, you will be able to select a name that is a reflection of your brand.